QuantEcon/lecture-source-py/source/rst/markov_perf.rst

 Markov perfect equilibrium is a refinement of the concept of Nash equilibrium.

-It is used to study settings where multiple decision-makers interact non-cooperatively over time, each seeking pursuing its own objective.
+It is used to study settings where multiple decision-makers interact non-cooperatively over time, each pursuing its own objective.

 The agents in the model face a common state vector, the time path of which is influenced by -- and influences -- their decisions.